ItielOlenick/fintnessapp-frontend/README.md

   <li> Get alerts when you break your own personal records.
   <li> Add your own costume exercises to fit every workout you may preform.
 <ul/>

+For best experience open in mobile phone and click "Add to homescreen" to download the PWA